CARES Act Emergency Grants

 When will Cares Act Emergency Grant Funds be available?

 Funds will be disbursed as quickly as possible in order to provide students with the support they need to continue their educational pursuits.
-Those students who have the greatest financial need and are enrolled in Summer will be considered for emergency grant funds first.
+Those students who have the greatest financial need and are enrolled will be considered for emergency grant funds first.

 How will Cares Act Emergency Grant Funds be disbursed?